diztil/diztil.github.io/_posts/2023-10-20-get-a-free-domain.md

 title:  "How to get a wev.ovh domain?
 (Free)"
 description: "Perfect for your casual non-serious web projects"
 author: dmimukto
-categories: [ reviews, malware, analysis ]
+categories: [ reviews, technology, development ]
 published: true
 ---